 There are two dominant opinions about electric heaters: they are expensive in consumption and they are 100% efficient, as electricity is converted directly into heat.
 Infrared heaters are also classified as electric heaters as they are also powered by electricity.
 This, however, is all they have in common.
 Most electric heaters work with convection and infrared heaters with radiant heat.
 Using real examples, we will show you how the various electric heaters compare.
-Do you opt for an infrared heater or traditional electric heater?
+Do you opt for an infrared heating System or traditional electric heater?

 Electric heating: convection vs radiation